 Country Lithuania

-Target Group Young people
+Target group Young people

-Purpose Access to Services,
+Purpose Access to services, reaching out

-Digitalisation YouTube information Campaign
+Digitalisation YouTube information campaign

+Organisers Ministry of Social security and Labour

-Young people may have a lack of knowledge about youth centre availability and services, youth worker led initiatives and projects in their area.
-Furthermore many young people today have a preference and a tendency to visual forms of information.
-Whilst some youth centres are experiencing attrition with fewer young people signing up to different activities in the field of youth, leveraging digital media can help to address and reverse this challenge.
+Young people may have a lack of knowledge about youth centre availability and services as well as youth worker-led initiatives and projects in their area.
+Furthermore, many young people today have a preference for and a tendency to use visual forms of information.
+While some youth centres are experiencing attrition with fewer young people signing up to different activities in the field of youth, digital media can help to address and reverse this challenge.

-In Lithuania, they decided to take advantage of using the YouTube channel.
-They involved the most popular 'YouTubers' (YouTube content creators) in order to spread information about youth policy, available activities, open youth centres and open youth spaces where young people can spend their time, volunteer, or access supports etc.
+In Lithuania, young people and those involved in youth policy decided to take advantage of the YouTube channel, involving the most popular "YouTubers" (YouTube content creators) in order to spread information about youth policy, available activities, open youth centres and open youth spaces where young people can spend their time, volunteer or access support, etc.

-Six of the most popular YouTubers visited and filmed 6 short movies about open youth centres and about volunteering.
-They posted these movies on their YouTube channel in order for their viewers to watch.
-They chose the International Youth Day (12 of August) to post these movies to their channel.
+Six of the most popular YouTubers visited and filmed six short movies about open youth centres and volunteering.
+They posted these videos for their viewers on their YouTube channels, on International Youth Day (12 August).
 Furthermore, on that day they started a campaign, by asking for ideas based on questions: What should be done in order to make life better for young people in Lithuania?
-And what needs to be improved in the field of youth policy?
+What needs to be improved in the field of youth policy?

-Results of the project were surprisingly good.
-They reached more than 120 000 young people in a couple of days (normally they reach about 40 000 per year).
-Furthermore, they received back more than 77 ideas in response to their campaign.
+The results of the project were surprisingly good.
+They quickly reached more than 118 000 YouTube viewers, who viewed information regarding youth policy, activities and opportunities the youth field can provide young people.
+Furthermore, they received more than 77 ideas in response to their campaign.

-Further Information: https://www.youtube.com/watch?v=YtiUKg719NI&feature=youtu.be
+Further information: www.youtube.com/watch?v=YtiUKg719NI&feature=youtu.be